IVF Funding: Guide to Costs, Fundraising, and Treatments

 Successful in vitro fertilizations fundraisers can serve as a model for your own.
 Take a look at how these families told their story, post updates, and more:

 Rachael Rogers and her husband, Matthew, had been trying everything under the sun to get pregnant.
 After months of experimenting with everything from vitamins and vacations to acupuncture and faithful prayers, they decided they were ready to call in the experts.
 After a disheartening diagnosis of endometriosis, they knew it was time to try IVF, but were wary of the $20,000 price tag placed on their dream.
 Rachael started a GoFundMe fundraiser where she could share their story with the community.
-In just three short months, the couple reached their goal and used the $20,225 in donations to fund their medical costs.
+In just three short months, the couple reached their goal and used the $20,225 in donations to fund their medical treatment costs.
 Today, they are joyfully expecting a little baby girl and couldn’t be any more grateful.

 Start fundraising for IVF today